-As a business owner, it could be you’ve never heard of inland marine insurance, or maybe you’ve dismissed it because of the name.
+As a business owner, it could be you’ve never heard of Inland Marine insurance, or maybe you’ve dismissed it because of the name.
 Well, you might want to think again.
-Inland marine insurance was first created to cover the transport of goods over water, but the definition of the term has expanded to refer to the coverage of goods in transit on land, as well as to the property of others that is at your premises or being transported to or from your premises.
-Depending on the type of business you own, Inland Marine Coverage could be key to protecting business property.
+Inland Marine Insurance was first created to cover the transport of goods over water, but the definition of the term has expanded to refer to the coverage of goods in transit on land, as well as to the property of others that is at your premises or being transported to or from your premises.
+Depending on the type of business you own, Inland Marine coverage could be key to protecting business property.

-Why would my business need Inland Marine insurance?
+Why would my business need Inland Marine Insurance?

 Does your business transport property of any kind?
-Consider the equipment and inventory you and your employees transport in a vehicle or another during the day to keep your business going.
+Consider the equipment and inventory you and your employees transport in a vehicle or other mode of transportation during the day to keep your business going.
 That can range from tools and construction equipment to computer data to building plans and beyond.
 Your commercial property insurance policy might not be enough to protect the items you need to do business.
 Many commercial property policies limit coverage to within a certain number of feet from a designated business address.
 That doesn’t help you if your equipment is damaged at a job site 10 miles away from your office.

-What is covered in Inland Marine insurance?
+What is covered in Inland Marine Insurance?

 This category of insurance includes property coverage for construction equipment, medical diagnostic equipment, fine arts, solar panels and wind turbines, cameras and movie equipment, musical instruments, and a wide variety of other types of property.

-The property that is insured under inland marine coverage is typically one of the following:
+The property that is insured under Inland Marine coverage is typically one of the following:

 - Actually in transit